Ty-byte345/Packit_Fiend/README.md

 1. Port scan your target and identify open ports.
 2. Start sniffing the network and capture valuable packets.
 3. Discover all devices on the network.
 4. If you're in post-exploitation mode, execute commands, upload payloads, and get system info.

 The tool is designed with Python, leveraging libraries like `scapy`, `socket`, and `platform`, ensuring flexibility and powerful scanning capabilities. 🐍⚡

+Packit Fiend is intended for educational and research purposes only.
+This tool is designed to help cybersecurity professionals, researchers, and ethical hackers test network security and improve defenses.
+Unauthorized use of this tool against systems you do not own or have explicit permission to test is illegal and unethical.

+The developer(s) of Packit Fiend assume no responsibility for any misuse, damage, or legal consequences resulting from the use of this tool.
+It is the sole responsibility of the user to ensure compliance with all applicable laws and regulations.

+By using Packit Fiend, you agree to use it responsibly and only in environments where you have explicit authorization.